-Data and codes for meta-analyses
+Data and codes for meta-analysis

 Meta-Analysis Instrumental Variable Estimator (MAIVE)